-From the top-ranked applications forwarded by the merit review panel, the Assistant Secretary for Manufacturing and Services selects those applications that will receive funding.
+From the top-ranked applications forwarded by the merit review panel, the Assistant Secretary for Industry & Analysis selects those applications that will receive funding.
 In addition to the criteria in V.A.
-Evaluation Criteria above, the Assistant Secretary for Manufacturing and Services may consider the selection factors listed below:
+Evaluation Criteria above, the Assistant Secretary for Industry & Analysis may consider the selection factors listed below:

-- 1. Merit review panel's written assessments; - 2.
-Degree to which applications satisfy the ITA priorities established under I.B.
-Program Priorities above; - 3.
-Geographic distribution of the proposed awards; - 4.
+1. Merit review panel's written assessments;

+2. Degree to which applications satisfy the ITA priorities established under I.B.
+Program Priorities above;

+- 3. Geographic distribution of the proposed awards; - 4.
 Diversity of industry sectors and overseas markets covered by the proposed awards; - 5.
 Diversity of project activities represented by the proposed awards; - 6.
 Avoidance of redundancy and conflicts with the initiatives of other federal agencies; - 7.
 Availability of funds; and - 8.
-Past performance.

-D. Anticipated Announcement and Award Dates
+Past performance. - D. Anticipated Announcement and Award Dates

 Applications are reviewed simultaneously.
-ITA anticipates announcing the awards by September 2013.
+ITA anticipates announcing the awards by mid-August 2014.